cymhellfire/cymhellfire.github.io/_posts/2022-04-23-How-To-Add-New-Viewport-In-Editor.md

 {: file='SlateViewportClient.cpp'}

 Actually this class doesn't do anything except convert passed in **SSlateViewport** instance to **SEditorViewport**.
-> This client can be extended with customization functions.
+> This client can be extended for any other purposes, but just leave it empty for now.
 {: .prompt-tip}

 ### Create Editor Viewport